No more home sweet home: When private and public become inseperable

 Birgitt Röttger-Rössler, cultural and social anthropologist, and Margreth Lünenborg, communication scientist, at the Free University of Berlin discuss the relationship between public and private life here, in Germany, and in Indonesia, where Birgitt did research for a long time.
 They talk about whether this will change in view of Corona containment measures and home office regulations.
 What does home mean to us?
 Is there a rediscovery of home and family?
 And what role does the importance of private space play?

-The episode is in available in German
+The episode is available in German.

 This time with